Updated June 7, 2023

-The 9/11 Memorial is a memorial for the attacks of September 11, 2001.
-It was designed by architect Richard Rogers and landscape designer Michael Arad in collaboration with World Trade Center victims’ families and architects.
+The 9/11 Memorial is a memorial for September 11, 2001 attacks.
+Architect Richard Rogers and landscape designer Michael Arad designed it in collaboration with World Trade Center victims’ families and architects.
 The memorial is located on Four World Trade Centers, the site of Two World Trade Centers.
-The 9/11 Memorial & Museum has two separate tickets for one merger admission: one ticket covers both sites, while another ticket covers only the museum portion (which includes underground tunnels).
+The 9/11 Memorial & Museum has two separate tickets for one merger admission: one ticket covers both sites, while another covers only the museum portion (which includes underground tunnels).

 9/11 Memorial and Museum

-The 9/11 Memorial is located in lower Manhattan, between West Street and Liberty Street.
+The 9/11 Memorial is between West Street and Liberty Street in lower Manhattan.
 It’s a circular park with two separate tickets for one merger admission:

 - One ticket entitles you to enter the memorial at 9:30 am and leave at 5 pm; it costs $20 per person (or $15 if purchased online).

-- The other ticket allows you to enter at 8:45 am, stay until 7 pm (entering no later than 6:45 pm), then exit through another entrance and re-enter again.
+- The other ticket allows you to enter at 8:45 am, stay until 7 pm (entering no later than 6:45 pm), exit through another entrance, and re-enter.

 Location for 9/11 Memorial and Museum

 The 9/11 Memorial & Museum is situated at the World Trade Center site.
 It’s a short walk from the train station, which can be accessed from either West or Hudson streets.